manifestes/manifestes/README.md

 will produce index.html and preview .png used to social-share text sections
 warning: needs to have a running local web server

-> node slug_build.js abcd
+> node slug_build.js coincoin

-will only (re) produce the text sections whose slug starts with «abcd» (useful to avoid doing them all for each change)
+will only (re) produce the text sections whose slug starts with ”coincoin” (useful to avoid doing them all for each change)

 ### build ninja links (when updating networks_links)
 > node prepair_hyperlinks_counts.js